metamn/react/content/blog/rapid-prototyping-for-graphql-apis/index.md

 ## Conclusion

-Wait for the Headless CMS to take off.
-Else, if needed now, go with AWS.
+Wait for the Headless CMS scene to take off.
+Otherwise, if needed right now, go with AWS.

 ## Resources